 Financial Aid Disbursement

-Your LMU-DSOL financial aid award will be made available to you electronically.
-All DSOL students will be assigned a Lincoln Memorial University email address when they are admitted.
+Your financial aid award will be made available electronically.
+All LMU Law students will be assigned a school email address when they are admitted.
 You must set up an LMU Pathway account in order to access your email and financial aid award.
 Notification of your award will be sent to your LMU email account when the award is available.

 Financial Aid and Stafford Loans